Takeaways from the 2018 Solar Power Midwest Conference for the Ohio Solar Sector

 Takeaways for the Ohio solar sector: The PUCO will encounter smart inverters in at least two upcoming proceedings.
 In September 2018, the PUCO kicked off its distributed generation interconnection rulemaking process.
-A summary of this proceeding can be accessed here.
 Second, one of the outcomes of the PowerForward Roadmap was the creation of a workgroup called the Distribution System Planning Working Group (PWG).
 The PWG’s mandate includes developing recommendations for the PUCO on modifications to interconnection standards, including defining required functions and settings for advanced inverters.

 “Integrating DERs into the Grid of the Future”